MakerNetwork/MakerNet.work/README.md

-# FabManager
+# MakerNet

-FabManager is the FabLab management solution.
+MakerNet is a management solution for maker spaces, fab-labs and any kind of community driven innovation space.
 It is web-based, open-source and totally free.

 ##### Table of Contents
 1. [Software stack](#software-stack)